-On Sunday, six players were inducted into the National Baseball Hall of Fame.
-Headlining this year’s class was Yankees closer Mariano Rivera, the first player to be unanimously voted in by the Baseball Writers’ Association of America.
+Last summer, six players were inducted into the National Baseball Hall of Fame.
+Headlining the class was Yankees closer Mariano Rivera, the first player to be unanimously voted in by the Baseball Writers’ Association of America.

 Counting Rivera, 19 players have been enshrined in Cooperstown as a Yankee.
 New York boasts an impressive Hall of Fame pedigree, but not every Major League team is as lucky.
 The Marlins, Nationals, Rays and Rockies all have zero Hall of Fame players.
 Here’s a look at every team’s best bet for its next (or first) Hall of Famer.